raspberrypilearning/cd-dice-roller/en/step_1.md

   <iframe src="https://trinket.io/embed/html/568648e665?outputOnly=true&amp;start=result" width="600" height="505" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen=""></iframe>
 </div>

-To use the dice simulator, select the number of dice you wish to roll using the drop-down `select` button.
-Then click 'Roll Dice'.
-If you want to keep some dice from your roll and roll the other ones again, click the dice you wish to keep and they will turn yellow.
-You can then click 'Roll but Keep Selected Dice'.
-Click on 'Liars Dice' or 'Yahtzee' to learn more about these games.
+To use the simulator, click on the drop-down menu and select the number of dice you want to roll.
+Then click on **Roll Dice**.
+To keep some dice and roll the other ones again, click on the dice you want to keep so they turn yellow.
+Then click **Roll but Keep Selected Dice**.
+Click on **Liars Dice** or **Yahtzee** to learn the rules of these games.

 --- collapse ---
 ---